 8. Infrequent Reviews

 Failing to review your awareness efforts means there is no way to know whether your awareness campaign is truly successful in achieving its goals.
-This is essential to uncovering near misses and areas where technology and processes can be improved.
+This is essential to uncovering security awareness mistakes and areas where technology and processes can be improved.
 For example, phishing simulations enable organisations to review just how susceptible their company is to fraudulent phishing emails and helps identify staff that require additional training.
 By determining what is working and what is not, you can tailor future tactics based upon lessons learned.

 9. Lack of Engaging Content